 Freshservice — a one-stop-shop for managing enterprise IT operations

-Freshservice is an all-in-one cloud-based service handling IT management including incident management, IT self-service desk, incident management platform, release management, digital asset management and many other functions.
-It is highly configurable and easy to set up, provides all the range of basic alerting on-call tools, can operate via multiple notification channels, comes with an in-depth analytics dashboard and mobile app.
+Freshservice is an all-in-one cloud-based service handling IT management including incident management, IT self-service desk, incident management platform, release management, digital asset management, and many other functions.
+It is highly configurable and easy to set up, provides all the range of basic alerting on-call tools, can operate via multiple notification channels, and comes with an in-depth analytics dashboard and mobile app.

 Focused mostly on IT operations, Freshservice enables creating a vast knowledge base of canned responses to maximize the efficiency of the employee service desk, comes with a built-in Workflow Automator for creating and tracking issue remediation pipelines, helps monitor your KPIs via an intuitive dashboard and reduces alert/ticket fatigue by introducing auto-suggestions for most common incident scenarios.